Bishop Kearney’s stellar junior class ready for state title push

-When a trio of Bishop Kearney 7th graders- Saniaa Wilson, Marianna Freeman, and Camille Wright, emerged on the scene four years ago, they had some lofty goals.
+IRONDEQUOIT, N.Y.
+(WROC) — When a trio of Bishop Kearney 7th graders; Saniaa Wilson, Marianna Freeman, and Camille Wright, emerged on the scene four years ago, they had some lofty goals.

 “In 12th grade, or even 11th or 10th grade, we could each be averaging 30 points per game,” said Freeman in 2015.